TDM Installation and Initial Configuration

 • Click the Extensions icon.

-• Select TDM to install the TDM library.
+• Select TDM to install the TDM Library.

-If internet access is unavailable:
+If internet access is unavailable, follow the following steps:

 • Download the VSIX file from the download page.
+Please request a link to this file from your K2view representative.

 • Upload the file to the TDM project:

-• Right-click on project-resources from the Project Tree.
+• Right-click on project-resources from the Project tree.

 • Select Upload Files… and choose the downloaded TDM VSIX file.